iterative/dvc.org/content/docs/command-reference/run.md

 `PATH`.
 Please remember that any flags sent after the `command` are interpreted by the command itself, not by `dvc run`.

-⚠️ Note that while DVC is platform-agnostic, the commands defined in your [pipeline](/doc/command-reference/dag) stages may only work on some operating systems and require certain software packages to be installed.
+⚠️ While DVC is platform-agnostic, the commands defined in your [pipeline](/doc/command-reference/dag) stages may only work on some operating systems and require certain software packages to be installed.